 As you can see, the daily work of a personal support worker covers a lot of ground!
-PSWs must be prepared for a variety of different challenges, including client mobility issues, mental health disorders.
+PSWs must be prepared for a variety of different challenges, including client mobility issues and mental health disorders.
 They must also learn to cope with death and support grieving family members.

-Abuse awareness: recognizing the signs of family violence and abuse, understanding legislation around abuse, and how to protect the rights of your PSW clients
+Abuse awareness: Recognizing the signs of family violence and abuse, understanding legislation around abuse, and knowing how to protect the rights of your PSW clients

-Death and dying: how to support a dying person (and their family), reduce pain and discomfort, and the procedures that must be followed at the point of death
+Death and dying: How to support a dying person (and their family), reduce pain and discomfort, and follow the required procedures at the point of death

-Mental health: supporting clients with mental health issues, including conditions like depression, Alzheimer's Disease, schizophrenia, and substance abuse—and knowing how to document and report related issues to a supervisor
+Mental health: Supporting clients with mental health issues, including conditions like depression, Alzheimer's, schizophrenia, and substance abuse—and knowing how to document and report related issues to a supervisor

-Do you posses the physical & emotional stamina required for this role?
+Do you possess the physical & emotional stamina required for this role?

 Becoming an effective PSW takes both physical and emotional strength.
-On the one hand, you need to be in good physical shape to lift and move clients with mobility issues, and feel comfortable spending a great deal of time on your feet.
+On the one hand, you need to be in good physical shape to lift and move clients with mobility issues.
+You must feel comfortable spending a great deal of time on your feet.

 On the other hand, you need emotional stamina to offer your clients compassion and patience, cope with death and dying, and have resources left over to care for yourself.
-These are challenges many health care providers face, and career requirements students should consider carefully before pursuing PSW training.
+These are challenges many health care providers face, and you should consider them carefully before pursuing PSW training.